- 1. Driver Monitoring System

 Infotainment system and smartphones have added to the already demanding activity of keeping the drivers focussed and has maximized the chance of accidents.
 Although technology has increased the risk of accidents, it can enhance the safety of the driver too.

 Automobile manufacturers are continuously seeking innovative solutions to leverage sensor technology to assist the driver.
 There has been a rapid increase in demand for a driver monitoring system that can sense and monitor the driver's condition and provide timely and useful feedback.

 Why is IR camera used?

 One of the most helpful technologies in monitoring the driver is artificial vision.
 It is useful in the development of systems that detect drowsiness and distraction.
 But these systems have to be enhanced for night conditions.
 That's why infrared light is used to detect facial expressions in the dark.

 How can DMS analyze the driver's state?

-Driver's state, such as drowsiness, anger, distraction, can very much influence the driver's behavior.
-For example, drowsiness can decrease reaction time towards a situation, or anger can lead to risky driving behavior.
+Driver's state, such as drowsiness, anger, distraction, can very much influence the driver's behaviour.
+For example, drowsiness can decrease reaction time towards a situation, or anger can lead to risky driving behaviour.

 Fig.2 Drowsiness detection